-The DR's food processing industry was valued at \$8.8 billion during CY 2019, in activities categorized as "food industry," with an additional \$2.8 billion for processed beverages and other products during the same period.
+As of September 2020, the DR's food processing industry was valued at \$2.5 billion, with an additional \$0.7 billion for processed beverages and other products during the same period.
 The United States has a strong history of supplying meat, edible meat offal, and animal and vegetable fats for the Dominican meat processing industry; this is expected to continue.
-There is potential for increased exports of U.S. ingredients for the milling, dairy, and confectionary industries, especially since CAFTA-DR will be fully implemented by 2025.
+There is potential for increased exports of U.S. ingredients for the milling, dairy, and confectionary industries, especially as CAFTA-DR will be fully implemented by 2025.